 The court looks very closely at Joint Custody agreements.
-The most important factor to Joint Legal Custody to Shared Physical Custody is the parents’ ability to talk about and reach joint decisions that affect the child’s welfare.
-If you are constantly fighting over what religion or school, the court may strike down your agreement.
+The most important factor to Joint Legal Custody to Shared Physical Custody is the parents’ ability to talk about and reach joint decisions that affect the child’s welfare; if you constantly fight over what religion or school, the court may strike down your agreement.

 It may be too overwhelming for children to pack their things and go back and forth between two houses every week or every three or four days.
-Joint custody means the parents make decisions together regarding the children’s health, education, extra-curricular, and religious upbringing.
+Joint custody means the parents decide together regarding the children’s health, education, extracurricular, and religious upbringing.
 Parenting time should be decided based on the children’s needs, especially when they are of school age.

 What Will the Judge Take into Consideration When Determining Custody?

 When deciding who will have custody, a judge will try to make an arrangement that s/he thinks is in your child’s best interest.
 Generally, the court will try to make sure that both parents share the rights and responsibilities of parenting.
-This means that it tries to let both parents play an active role in taking care of your child and making decision s about your child’s life.
+This means that it tries to let both parents play an active role in taking care of their child and making decisions about their lives.
 The court will base its decision on many factors.
 Some of the things a judge will consider are:

-- Both parents can agree, talk with one another, and cooperate about issues relating to your child.
+- Both parents can agree, talk with one another, and cooperate about issues relating to their child.